tinho1123/Stratify_gg/docs/legal/terms-of-use.md

 ## 8. Governing law

-These Terms are governed by the laws of Brazil, with the courts of [FILL IN: city/state] having exclusive jurisdiction over any dispute.
+These Terms are governed by the laws of Brazil, with the courts of Cabo Frio/RJ having exclusive jurisdiction over any dispute.

 ## 9. Changes